zio/zio/docs/howto/migrate/migration-guide.md

 ### Method Deprecation and Renaming

-We renamed the `Platform` data type to the `RuntimeConfig` and moved it from the `zio.internal` to the `zio` package with some member deprecation:
+We renamed the `Platform` data type to the `RuntimeConfig`, and moved it from the `zio.internal` to the `zio` package with some member deprecation:

 | ZIO 1.0                         | ZIO 2.x              |
 |---------------------------------|----------------------|